jordanhunt22/CollegeAuction/README.md

 * Detail
     * User can buy an item
 * Creation
-    * User can buy an item
+    * User can list an item
 * Profile
-    * User can see their buy/sell history
+    * User can manage their listings

 ### 3. Navigation